Last Updated on January 17, 2025

 Sivasagar Sivadol Temple (Assam)

-Located near the ‘ocean of lord Shiva’ or Sivasagar, this temple or Dol (in Assamese) is located within the heart of the city of Assam.
-This is one of the recently developed temples which were built from 131 to 1738.
-It not only consists of Lord Shiva shrine but it also has shrines for Lord Vishnu and goddess Durga.
-The temple serves as one of the prime crowd puller for religious tourists and it witnesses a huge turnout during the on season.
-The temple walls inside are covered with images and carvings of a number of gods and goddesses which adds to the overall spirituality of this place.
+Located near the ‘ocean of Lord Shiva’ or Sivasagar, this temple or Dol (in Assamese) is located within the heart of the city of Assam.
+This is one of the recently developed temples, built from 1313 to 1738.
+It not only consists of a Lord Shiva shrine but also has shrines for Lord Vishnu and Goddess Durga.
+The temple serves as one of the prime crowd-pullers for religious tourists, and it witnesses a huge turnout during the on-season.
+The temple walls inside are covered with images and carvings of several gods and goddesses, which adds to the overall spirituality of this place.

 Best Time to Visit – Throughout the year